vedph/pythia/docs/udp.md

 Whatever the submission details, in the end this filter collects all the POS tags for the document's content.
 So, it's just a middleware component inserted at the beginning of the analysis flow, after some filters like the [XML filler filter](components.md#xml-tag-filler-text-filter) have been applied to 'neutralize' eventual markup (which of course must be excluded from UDPipe processing).

 Later on, after the text has been tokenized, the [UDP token filter](components.md#udp-token-filter) comes into play.
+Its task is matching the token being filtered with the token (if any) defined by UDPipe, extract all the POS data from it, and store into the target index the subset of them specified by the analysis configuration.

-TODO
+Token matching happens in a rather mechanical way: as the filter has the character-based offset of the token being processed and its length, it just scans the POS data got by the UDP text filter and matches the first UDPipe token overlapping it.
+This is made possible by the fact that the text filter requested the POS data together with the offsets and extent of each token (passed via the CONLLU `Misc` field).
+So, whatever the original format of the document and the differences in tokenization, in most cases this produces the expected result and thus provides a quick way of incorporating UDPipe data in the index.